-Ste Description p 1 Open an Enterprise Architect project that contains the NIEM 4.0 Reference Model and also the NIEM MPD Types.
-If you don't have such a project, then open a new project and load the Reference Model and MPD Types using the Model Wizard .
-2 Using the Model Wizard , add a fresh copy of the NIEM 4 IEPD Starter Model to your project.
-You should rename the object instance 'NIEM-MPD' to something more meaningful.
-When generating the MPD, the name of this object instance is used to name the root folder in which the MDP is created.
-If you wish, rename the Package 'NIEM 4 Starter Model' to something more appropriate as well.
-3 The starter model contains a Schema Composer artifact named 'Schema Composer profile - NIEM subset'.
-Locate this artifact in the Browser window , then double-click on it.
-This will open the Schema Composer and load the profile 'Schema Composer profile - NIEM subset'.
+Ste Description р 1 Open an Enterprise Architect project that contains the NIEM 5.0 Reference Model and also the NIEM IEPD Types.
+If you don't have such a project, then open a new project and load the Reference Model and IEPD Types using the Model Wizard.
+2 Using the Start Page 'Create from Pattern' tab (Model Wizard), add a fresh copy of the NIEM 5 IEPD Starter Model to your project.
+You should rename the object instance 'NIEM-IEPD'

+to something more meaningful.
+When generating the IEPD, the name of this object instance is used to name the root folder in which the IEDP is created.
+If you wish, rename the Package 'NIEM 5 Starter Model' to something more appropriate as well.
+3 The starter model contains a Schema Composer artifact named 'Schema Composer profile - NIEM 5 subset'.
+Locate this artifact in the Browser window, then double-click on it.
+This will open the Schema Composer and load the profile 'Schema Composer profile - NIEM 5 subset'.
 The lower part of the Schema Composer contains three columns.
 From left to right, they are labeled 'Classes', 'Attributes' and 'Schema'.
-4 Using the Browser window , locate the Package 'niem-core' in the NIEM 4.0 Reference Model.
+4 Using the Browser window, locate the Package 'niem-core' in the NIEM 5.0 Reference Model.
 Within that Package, locate the Class 'AircraftType'.
 Drag and drop 'AircraftType' onto the left-hand column of the Schema Composer (labeled 'Classes').
 You will notice that the Classes ConveyanceType and ItemType are added automatically to the list of Classes.
 ItemType and ConveyanceType are supertypes from which AircraftType is derived.
-5 Select the Class 'AircraftType' in the left-hand column of the Schema Composer .
+5 Select the Class 'AircraftType' in the left-hand column of the Schema Composer.
 In the center column, place a check mark beside the attribute AircraftWingColorAbstract (notice that this attribute has no type specified).
 The Class AircraftWingColorAbstractPropertyHolder is automatically added to the list of Classes.
-6 Select the Class 'AircraftWingColorAbstractPropertyHolder' in the left-hand column.
-Notice that this Class also has an attribute named 'AircraftWingColorAbstract' that has no type specified.
+Select the Class 'AircraftWingColorAbstractPropertyHolder' in the left-hand column.
+Notice that this Class also has an attribute named 'AircraftWingColorAbstract' that has attribute named 'AircraftWingColorAbstract' that has no type specified.
 This attribute is pre-selected for you - it should remain selected.
 Simply place a check mark beside AircraftWingColorText.
-7 In this case, the attribute AircraftWingColorAbstract is the head of the substitution group and provides the connection between the client Class AircraftType and the supplier Class AircraftWingColorAbstractPropertyHolder.
+In this case, the attribute AircraftWingColorAbstract is the head of the substitution group and provides the connection between the client Class AircraftType and the supplier Class AircraftWingColorAbstractPropertyHolder.
 AircraftWingColorText is the actual attribute (of type TextType) that will be added to AircraftType.
-8 Some PropertyHolder types will have several attributes - the substitution group head, plus a number of others.
+Some PropertyHolder types will have several attributes - the substitution group head, plus a number of others.
 The attribute that is the head of the substitution group must always be selected in both the client and the supplier Classes.
-Enterprise

-Architect pre-selects this attribute for you in the supplier Class (the PropertyHolder).
+Enterprise Architect pre-selects this attribute for you in the supplier Class (the PropertyHolder).
 You then only need to select the attribute(s) from the supplier that you want to substitute in place of the head of the substitution group.